Manu343726/Turbo/README.md

     ...
     using result = tml::eval<expression,float,int,double>;

-Because the library wrks with types only, lambda evaluation of metafunctions should be done filling the metafunction with placeholders to properly instantiate it (See the example above).
+Because the library wrks with types only, lazy evaluation of metafunctions should be done filling the metafunction with placeholders to properly instantiate it (See the example above).
 Turbo provides the `tml::lazy` template, dessigned to take a template parameter storing it, making possible to instantiate the template later: